dkoslicki/PressPurt/Python_version/README.md

 This command generates a heatmap of the `expected_num_switch.csv` file as well as a plot of the (edge uncertainty value) versus
 (number of sign switches/mispredictions) in the net effects matrix overlaid with the edge uncertainty distribution (truncated by the region of asymptotic stability).
 The flag `--list_of_numswitch_to_plot 1 1 1 2` specifies that only the (1,1) and (1,2) edges should be shown.
-If you use `--all_numswitch_plot` instead, this will show similar plots for *all* edges (warning: this may be uninterpretable if you matrix is large).
+If you use `--all_numswitch_plot` instead, this will show similar plots for *all* edges (warning: this may be uninterpretable if your matrix is large).
 This script also calculates the expected percentage of mispredictions when each edge individually experiences uncertainty (i.e. averaging the matrix `Results/expected_num_switch.csv`)

 #### Quantitative analysis
-Instead of asking "does a misprediction occur?" one might be interested in quantifying by how much you mispredict the change in abundance of other nodes when edge interactions (individually) are under uncertainty and you press perturb a single node.
+Instead of asking whether a qualitative misprediction occurs, one might be interested in quantifying by how much you mispredict the change in abundance of other nodes when edge weights (individually) are under uncertainty.
 The script `ComputeQuantitativeSensitivity.py` allows you to do this.
 However, a decision needs to be made about what level of uncertainty the edge interactions have experienced (i.e. have they been changed to their mean uncertainty value, median value, maximal value, etc).
-The script `ComputeQuantitativeSensitivity.py` takes a "worst case" analysis an assumes that each edge (individually) has experienced a limited value of uncertainty (i.e. the maximal/limiting value).
+The script `ComputeQuantitativeSensitivity.py` takes a "worst case" analysis and assumes that each edge (individually) has experienced a limited value of uncertainty (i.e. the maximal/limiting value).
 The script is called with:
 ```python